 - Day 2 – Sonamarg to Dras.
 Travel time of 2-3 hours

 - Day 3 – Dras to Kargil.
 Travel time of 2-3 hours.

 The traffic at Zojila Pass is controlled in the early season to avoid any traffic jams at the top of this pass.
 These timings change every year.
 Usually, in the early part of the day, traffic from the Kargil side is allowed.
 Some time is then reserved for Army movement.

 In the latter part of the day, the traffic from Srinagar is released.
 But there is really no set schedule around it and it is updated each year when the Srinagar Leh route is declared open.
 To get the most recent updates on the year of your travel, please take a look at Srinagar Leh Highway Status, Road Conditions & Updates.

 I hope the details above on traveling from Srinagar to Kargil were of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
 You can also consider subscribing to my YouTube channel and asking a question there.